MicrosoftDocs/power-automate-docs/articles/minit/calculation-context.md

 ---
 title: List of calculation context
-description: Learn how to define the data scope that's used as the source for an aggregation function in minit.
+description: Learn how to define the data scope that's used as the source for an aggregation function in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm